-1.3 KHFC's efforts in Addressing Challenges in the Korean Housing Finance Market
+1.3 KHFC's efforts in Addressing Challenges in the Korean Housing Finance Market with the aim to generate social benefits

 As the government agency dedicated to the implementation of Korea's housing welfare policy, KHFC has been actively addressing these challenges through developing and purchasing KHFC mortgage loans, securitizing KHFC mortgage loans, and managing the Housing Finance Credit Guarantee Fund (HFCGF).
-The HFCGF is the source of (a) credit guarantees to financial institutions engaged in providing housing loans to moderate and low income home owners or tenants and construction loans to small-sized home builders and (b) credit guarantees to financial institutions engaged in lending reverse mortgage loans to senior citizens.
+The HFCGF is the source of (a) credit guarantees to financial institutions engaged in providing housing loans to homeowners or tenants and construction loans to small-sized home builders and (b) credit guarantees to financial institutions engaged in lending reverse mortgage loans to senior citizens.

-KHFC's mortgage loans are long-term (up to 50 years) fixed rate amortizing products, designed to reduce the repayment burden for low to moderate income households for their home purchase especially during the rising interest rate environment and stabilize and improve the structure of the mortgage loan market.
+KHFC's mortgage loans are long-term (up to 50 years) fixed rate amortizing products, designed to reduce the repayment burden for households for their home purchase especially during the rising interest rate environment and stabilize and improve the structure of the mortgage loan market.
 Low income borrowers that satisfy certain criteria may be eligible for discounts from the standard interest rates with such discount subsidized by the government.
 Borrowers can also enjoy less onerous regulatory requirements, such as a higher loan to value (LTV) ratio and debt to income (DTI) ratio.
-In 2020, KHFC disbursed KRW35.4 trillion of mortgage loans, assisting 293,000 households to become homeowners.
+In 2022, KHFC disbursed KRW23.2 trillion of mortgage loans, assisting 147,000+ households to become homeowners.